Nonlinear Time Series Modeling: A Unified Perspective, Algorithm, and Application: Introduction

 \section{Introduction}

-When one observes a sample $Y(t), t=1, \ldots,T$, of a (discrete parameter) time series $Y(t)$, one seeks to nonparametrically learn from the data a stochastic model with two purposes: (1) scientific understanding ; (2) forecasting (predict future values of the time series under the assumption that the future obeys the same laws as the past).
+When one observes a sample $Y(t), t=1, \ldots, T$, of a (discrete parameter) time series $Y(t)$, one seeks to nonparametrically learn from the data a stochastic model with two purposes: (a1) scientific understanding; (a2) forecasting (predict future values of the time series under the assumption that the future obeys the same laws as the past).
+Our prime focus in this paper is on developing a nonparametric empirical modeling technique for nonlinear (stationary) time series that can be used by data scientists as a practical tool for obtaining insights into (i) the temporal dynamic patterns and (ii) the internal data generating mechanism--a crucial step for achieving (a1) and (a2). .4em

-Under the assumption that the time series stationary (which can be extended to asymptotically stationary) the distribution of $Y(t)$ is identical for all $t$, the joint distribution of $Y(t)$ and $Y(t+h)$ depends only on lag $h$.
-Typical estimation goals are to model: .5em
+Under the assumption that the time series is stationary (which can be extended to asymptotically stationary) the distribution of $Y(t)$ is identical for all $t$, the joint distribution of $Y(t)$ and $Y(t+h)$ depends only on lag $h$.
+Typical estimation goals are as follows: .5em